seanprashad/leetcode-patterns/README.md

 ## Acknowledgements

-This list is heavily inspired from [Grokking the Coding Interview] with additional problems extracted from the [Blind 75 list] and this medium article on [14 patterns to ace any coding interview question].
+This list is heavily inspired from [Grokking the Coding Interview] with additional problems extracted from the [Blind 75 list] and this hackernoon article on [14 patterns to ace any coding interview question].

 [leetcode.com]: https://leetcode.com